-The average cost of installing a concrete swimming pool is $50,000 but the cost can be as low as $35,000 or as high as $100,000 depending on your specifications and location.
-Other types of swimming pools, such as the inground fibreglass pools, cost $25,000 to $75,000.
-When buying a fibreglass pool shell, the complete kit that comes with fittings costs $9000.
-Vinyl or resin shells cost between $3,500 to $6,500.
-You also have to consider the cost of other extras like timber decking and excavation services.
+The average swimming pool installation cost is around £30,000, but the cost can be as low as £3,000 or as high as £80,000.
+This will depend on your specifications and location.
+Other types of swimming pools, such as the inground fibreglass pools, cost £30,000 to £45,000.
+When buying a fibreglass pool shell, the complete kit that comes with fittings costs £5,000.
+Vinyl or resin shells cost between £7,000 to £10,000.
+You also have to consider the cost of extra features like timber decking and excavation services.

 If you are reading this, you are probably thinking of installing a swimming pool.
 Or maybe you are giving it a good thought and looking for the right answers to help you decide if a pool is right for you.
 Either way, having a backyard oasis on your property is the best way to beat the heat on a hot day.

 Building a swimming pool on your property is tempting, but before you spend your money, you'll want to consider the following:

 The swimming pool that fits your property and needs

 The right swimming pool installer to do the work

 This article has all the information you need to determine the cost of building a swimming pool, so you can make the right decision.
 You will be taking refreshing dips before you know it.

 The cost to build a pool depends on which type you want for your space.
 There are three types of swimming pools:

 Vinyl-lined pools: These are the most pocket-friendly pools.
 They can be built as an inground or above ground pool.
 The material is durable and lasts for 10 years.